revive-adserver/revive-adserver/README.md

 * Set rules to target the delivery of campaigns, or even ads, to specific users, to help maximise the effectiveness of campaigns.

-_Revive Adserver was was formerly known as OpenX Source, Openads and phpAdsNew._

 # Download